Illustrated by Patrick Yurick

 Leave a comment: If you shopped local, did you find what you were looking for?
 How did it compare to getting trampled at a Walmart Black Friday sale?

-Well, we decided to boycott Black Friday this year and spend all of our holiday dollars on Small Business Saturday instead.
+Every year we boycott Black Friday and spend all of our holiday dollars on Small Business Saturday instead.

 I realize that Small Business Saturday is, in a way, a corporate shopping day too because it’s run by American Express with the sole intention of getting people to use their AMEX cards at these small businesses.

-So we left our house in the middle of the woods with a final(ish) destination of Black Birch Vineyard in Southampton, Massachusetts to pick up wine for gifts and drinking throughout the month of December.
-Black Birch is two hours way, so leaving at around 11ish, we figured we had plenty of time.
+So we left with a final(ish) destination of Black Birch Vineyard in Southampton, Massachusetts to pick up wine for gifts and drinking throughout the month of December.
+Black Birch is a few hours way, so leaving early, we figured we had plenty of time.

 We also figured the best way to “shop local” was to drive the entire way off-highway and through the backroads.
 And we were right!